EU must act quickly to catch up to US, warns report author

 Letta wants a savings and investment union, pointing to how more than 300 billion euros in European savings leave every year to be invested in the American market.

-In the document seen by AFP, Letta also warns about the risks to the EU's competitiveness against China.

-"EU companies currently lag behind their global counterparts, particularly those in the US and China," the report warns.
+"EU companies currently lag behind their global counterparts, particularly those in the US and China.
+This gap has critical implications for innovation, productivity, job creation, and ultimately, the EU's security," the report warned.

-"Europe cannot, and should not, cede its role as a manufacturing leader to others," it says.
+"Europe cannot, and should not, cede its role as a manufacturing leader to others," it said.

 Among the report's recommendations is an EU-wide contribution mechanism to address deepening anger in the bloc over varying levels of state aid.